lmarcelli/minieuso_cpu/docs/code_organisation.rst

   * ``log.h``

-This is just intended to give an overview and further details are be provided in the class documentation under development.
+This is just intended to give an overview and further details are provided in the class documentation in the :doc:`development <development.rst>` section.